CircuitGuy943/Recept-5GHz-FPV-Reciever/5-8ghz-drone-fpv-reciever-journal.md

 # 3/10/2026 6:37 PM - Setup USB-C and BQ charger chip

-_Time spent: 1.0h_
+_Time spent: 1.5h_

 USB C connector wired up with CC resistors and data nets added.
 Also added the BQ and it's supporting circuitry and decoupling caps with the connector for the battery 1s pack.
 The BQ seems to have I2C control as well so I'll connected that up to the MCU as well.
-I also added a switch to turn the whole system on/off, however this will not stop the battery from charging off of USB C.
+I also added a switch to turn the whole system on/off, however this will not stop the battery from charging off of USB C. Pretty straightforward stuff so far.

 ![image](https://blueprint.hackclub.com/user-attachments/blobs/proxy/eyJfcmFpbHMiOnsiZGF0YSI6MTE5MDcxLCJwdXIiOiJibG9iX2lkIn19--b53d847542e7cd17dbc33022101a6552795f4d1e/image.png)